TIMELINE ASTROLOGY

 'Free' Will

 As the writer Yuval Noah Harari has stated in interviews, “We have a will, it’s just not free.”
-At least, it’s not free from our ego’s perspective.
-That may sound depressing, but when letting go of the idea of being free to choose absolutely anything, but it can actually make us happier.
+At least, it’s not free from the ego’s perspective.
+That may sound depressing, but when letting go of the idea of being free to choose absolutely anything, it can actually make you happier.
 At least, that has been my experience.
-We don’t need to struggle to make things happen, things that we are not fully on board with.
+You don’t need to struggle with something that wasn't meant to be; instead, you focus on what you can achieve.

-This does not mean giving up choosing what we would consciously prefer.
-It actually gives us the freedom to make better choices.
-As with any spiritual truth, this might initially sound like a contradiction at first glance, but it is an absolute truth that there is a small part of us – the egoic part - that is not at all in control of what is happening, and a bigger part that is running the show.
+This does not mean giving up choosing what you would consciously prefer.
+It actually gives you the freedom to make better choices.
+As with any spiritual truth, this might initially sound like a contradiction at first glance, but it is an absolute truth that there is a small part of you that is not at all in control of what is happening, and a bigger part that is running the show.

 One word to describe it is ‘soul’.
 In the Vedic tradition, it is represented by Surya, the solar deity, the bigger part running the show (pictured).
-When we tap into this, we are tapping into what is, what has always been and always will be; our full potential.
+When you tap into this, you are tapping into what is, what has always been and always will be.

-Only when we are at one with all that is can we speak of free will.
-Even when we seem to will something into being from an egoic perspective, what is more accurate is that we may have temporarily taken our attention from our egoic needs and identified with soul.
-Our ego then hijacks it and claims if for itself.
-We may proclaim, “I did that!”
-But all we did was get out of the way.
-We aligned with all that is.
-But actually, nothing happens; all is.
+Only when you are at one with all that is can we speak of free will.
+Even when you seem to will something into being from an egoic perspective, what is more accurate is that you may have temporarily taken your attention from your egoic needs and identified with your soul.
+Your ego may then hijack it and claims if for itself.
+You may proclaim, “I did that!”
+But all you did was get out of the way.
+You aligned with all that is.

-One of the biggest advantages of giving up the notion of free will from an egoic perspective is that it frees us of feelings of guilt and shame.
-The decisions we make cannot be free of an endless array of conscious and unconscious impressions.
-Realising this frees up all that energy that is otherwise wasted trying to figure out why certain things happen; why we did things we may otherwise regret, or regret things we did not.
+One of the biggest advantages of giving up the notion of free will from an egoic perspective is that it frees you of feelings of guilt and shame.
+The decisions you make cannot be free of an endless array of conscious and unconscious impressions.
+Realising this frees up all that energy that is otherwise wasted trying to figure out why certain things happen; why you did things you may otherwise regret, or regret things you did not.

-If we give up the notion of free will, it does not mean our life is plain sailing.
-It does mean we can become who we were meant to be.
-And we don’t waste time wishing we were someone, or somewhere, else.
+If you give up the notion of free will, it does not mean your life is plain sailing.
+It does mean you can become who you were always meant to be.
+And you don’t waste time wishing you were someone, or somewhere, else.

-We may, at times, feel sad, angry, anxious, and stressed, but we don’t have to add further feelings of guilt, shame, and regret onto what we may perceive as especially negative.
+You may, at times, feel sad, angry, anxious, and stressed, but you don’t have to add further feelings of guilt, shame, and regret onto what you may perceive as especially negative.
 Chögyam Trungpa refers to this as “negative negativity” in his book, The Myth of Freedom and the Way of Meditation:

-Without placing another layer of negativity, we can accept how our life is unfolding.
-Acceptance does not mean we cannot change.
-Having an astrology timeline means we are constantly changing, accepting, and then, changing, over and over again.
+Without placing another layer of negativity, you can accept how your life is unfolding.
+Acceptance does not mean you cannot change.
+Having an astrology timeline means you are constantly changing, accepting, and then changing, over and over again.

-Resigning to our fate and thinking we have no say in how our life unfolds may be another initial reaction to viewing our timeline, but we can shift our identity from our egoic self to core subjectivity as we view it.
-We can engage with our timeless being while working with a timeline.
-In doing so, we don’t allow the current of life to beat us up.
+Resigning to your fate and thinking you have no say in how your life unfolds may be another initial reaction to viewing your timeline, but you can shift your identity from ego to 'core subjectivity'.
+You can engage with your timeless being while working with a timeline.
+In doing so, you don’t allow the current of life to beat you up.

-Do we choose our thoughts?
-Our emotions?
-No. We witness our thoughts and emotions.
-They happen to us.
+Do you choose your thoughts?
+Your emotions?
+No. You witness your thoughts and emotions.
+They happen to you.
 And they are laid out in our astrology timeline, too.

 Did Paramahansa Yogananda Outwit the Stars?